ericrippetoe/LinkedIn_CompanyBlock_ChromeExt/README.md

 ├── manifest.json         # Chrome Extension manifest file
-├── content.js            # Scans and hides job listings based on keywords ├── options.html          # Settings page UI
+├── content.js            # Scans and hides job listings based on keywords ├── popup.html            # Popup  UI
-├── options.js            # Logic for managing and saving user preferences ├── styles.css            # Basic styling for the options page
+├── popup.js              # Logic for managing and saving user preferences ├── styles.css            # Basic styling for the options page
 └── README.md             # This file

 ---

-## 🖥️ Settings Page Features

-- Add and remove keywords easily
-- Save button is **disabled** until you make a change
-- Saves to `chrome.storage.sync`
-- Updates job listings when saved

----

 ## 🛡️ Privacy

 This extension runs **entirely in your browser**.
 No data is collected or sent to external servers.
-Your preferences are stored using Chrome's `sync` storage, which is **encrypted** and synced across devices that use your Google account.
+Your preferences are stored using Chrome's `local` storage, which is **encrypted** and stays on the local browser.

 ---